skyfe79/Awesome/README.md

 - [better-all](https://github.com/shuding/better-all) - Better Promise.all with automatic dependency optimization
 - [dexter](https://github.com/virattt/dexter) - An autonomous agent for deep financial research
 - [kode-agent-sdk](https://github.com/shareAI-lab/kode-agent-sdk) - Open runtime for building Claude Code & Manus like Agent Product
-- [learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [Kode-CLI](https://github.com/shareAI-lab/Kode-CLI) - Kode CLI — Design for post-human workflows.
 One unit agent for every human & computer task.
 - [openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning demos for free.
 Open-source, no subscriptions, no watermarks, and free for commercial use.
 An alternative to Screen Studio.
 - [ink](https://github.com/vadimdemedes/ink) - 🌈 React for interactive command-line apps